-In the world of venture capital, a “unicorn” refers to a startup valued at $1 billion or more.
-Unicorn startups are highly sought-after by investors and venture capital firms—and with good reason.
+In the world of venture capital, a “unicorn” startup, valued at $1 billion or more, is the ultimate aspiration for many entrepreneurs.
+Unicorn startups, like Tope Awotona’s Calendly and Kabir Barday’s OneTrust, garner significant attention from investors and venture capital firms due to their extraordinary unicorn valuation.
+These remarkable success stories serve as inspiration for aspiring entrepreneurs seeking startup success.
 The aggregate valuation of unicorns around the world is a whopping $2 trillion as of 2020.

 As noteworthy as their valuations are, the real question on everyone’s minds is: What does it actually take to build a unicorn startup?

 Naturally, we asked the experts themselves—and their answers did not disappoint.

 - Tope Awotona, CEO & Founder of Calendly

 - Tim Sheehan, CEO & Co-Founder of Greenlight

 This panel discussion offered invaluable insights and advice for entrepreneurs aiming to join the ranks of unicorn startups.
 The wisdom shared by these successful founders can be a guiding light for those looking to replicate their startup success.
 Read on for some panel highlights, or watch the entire panel discussion video below.